opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ```
 3. Run this command `docker build --tag=opensearch-dashboards-no-security .` to build a new Docker image with security plugin removed.
 4. Validate whether the new image has been created by running the `docker images` command.
-5. In the below sample `docker-compose.yml`, change the dashboards' image name from `opensearchproject/opensearch-dashboards:2.5.0` to `opensearch-dashboards-no-security` and remove the username and password fields.
+5. In the following sample `docker-compose.yml` file, change the Dashboards image name from `opensearchproject/opensearch-dashboards:2.5.0` to `opensearch-dashboards-no-security` and remove the username and password fields:
 ```yml
 version: '3'
 services: